 The Virgin Martini

-When Friday rolls around, and you're ready for a stiff drink, but then you remember you're avoiding alcohol to support your health, this one'll scratch the itch.
+When Friday rolls around, and you're ready for a stiff drink, but then you remember you're avoiding alcohol to support your health, this one will scratch the itch.

 This is my go-to when I'm preparing dinner because not only is it SO easy to make, but those digestive bitters are like a little pre-meal warm-up for the tummy.
 Best of all, it's crisp, refreshing, low-calorie, and sugar-free.
 It also happens to be gluten-free, dairy-free, Paleo, and AIP-friendly.